chapkovski/NovalandCorruptionGuide/docs/source/CodeStructurePost.rst

                     // Save the survey data along with the new page name saveSurveyData(sender.data, newCurrentPage.name);

+                    // Update the progress bar based on the current page index
-                    // Initialize initialPercentage and perPageIncrement on the first page change if (initialPercentage === null) {
+                    // If this is the first time we're updating the progress bar, capture the initial percentage and calculate the per-page increment if (initialPercentage === null) {
                         // Capture the initial progress bar percentage initialPercentage = parseInt($('.progress-bar').attr('aria-valuenow'), 10) || 0;